You know you’re not just selling a set of steak knives…

 Spell out what makes you different

-On my Services page, I have a section right at the top pointing out why my business is special.
+On my Home page and ‘Our Process’ page, I clearly point out why my business is special.
 I have worked hard to fine tune these, seeing what the competition aren’t doing that people want, and ensuring I deliver it.
-In photography, that means better communication and sensitivity in working with clients, quick turnaround, and great value.
+A big part of this for me is being a true Australian thought leader in personal branding.

-What to people complain about when they go to your competition?
+What do people complain about when they go to your competition?
 How are you doing it better?
 Spell it out.

 While focusing on your core service, offer some variations